Share

 For a long time, progress was treated as mechanical.

-The Theory of Love frames love not as feeling, but as a force.
+The Theory of Love frames love not as emotion, romance, or feeling.
+But as a force.

 Why This Matters